hazelcast/hazelcast-reference-manual/daux/docs/800_Distributed_Data_Structures/1100_ISemaphore.md

 ![image](../images/NoteSmall.jpg) ***NOTE:*** *If high performance is more important than not losing the permit information, you can disable the backups by setting `backup-count` to 0.*

+### Split-Brain Protection for ISemaphore

+ISemaphore can be configured to check for a minimum number of available members before applying queue operations (see [Split-Brain Protection](/2600_Network_Partitioning/100_Split-Brain_Protection.md)).
+This is a check to avoid performing successful queue operations on all parts of a cluster during a network partition.

+Following is a list of methods that now support Split-Brain Protection checks.
+The list is grouped by quorum type.

+- WRITE, READ_WRITE:
+    - `acquire`
+    - `drainPermits`
+    - `init`
+    - `reducePermits`
+    - `release`
+    - `tryAcquire`
+- READ, READ_WRITE:
+    - `availablePermits`